kojiishi/tweak-css-tests/README.md

 The [CSS Test Suites] uses the most recent syntax, but the browser you want to test on may support only old syntaxes.

-This bookmarklet dynamically adopts test files for your browser.
+This bookmarklet dynamically modifies the DOM to run the test files for your browser.

 ## Install